AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-home-clicking-thumbnail-leads-to-blank-page.md

 description: When a user attempts to view a document or proof by clicking the thumbnail in the Home Work List, they are directed to a blank page.
 This is because an invisible URL is just below the thumbnail image, and if the user clicks this URL it takes them to a blank page.
 hidefromtoc: yes
 exl-id: 7512869b-8efe-4806-abaf-6ee89be1a3de
+feature: Get Started with Workfront, Digital Content and Documents
 ---
 # [!UICONTROL Home]: Clicking near thumbnail in [!UICONTROL Work List] leads to blank page